dharmaInit/psfetcher/README.md

    A Reddit comment, an HTML document and an XLSX spreadsheet will contain direct store links while a plain text file will not.

+  ## Commands:
+  `examples` prints out to the terminal some psfetcher command examples

+  `flush` removes everything from the database (for all stores), leaving only watchlist titles

+  `flushall` removes everything from the database (for all stores)

+  `preferences` prints current preferences set in `preferences.json` in a human-readable format

+  ## Preferences:
+   Most of the main arguments and options can be set in `preferences.json`.
+Formatting and example can be found in `preferences.json.example`.

   ## Misc
    PS Store no longer shows deals' written names on https://store.playstation.com/yy-xx/deals.
 However, names are still present in site code and they are mostly the same for all stores (except for the "All Deals" deal, which is often translated to a store's language).
-"Games Under x" type of deals are not translated and are generally the same with one confusing bit - the x's currency is USD, even if a store's currency is different.
+"Games Under x" type of deals have one confusing bit - the x's currency is mostly USD, even if a store's currency is different.

  All fetched data is saved to a local SQLite database.
-If a deal is queried multiple times, old data from the previous run will be used (applicable to deals only; search results are always new).
-To ignore old data and fetch everything again from PS Store, use `-i / --ignore` option.
-After some time, when a deal is no longer active, it is advised to delete the old database file.
+If a deal is queried multiple times and the deal is still active, old data from the previous run will be used (applicable to deals only; search and `watchlist --check` results are new).
+To ignore old data and fetch everything again, use `-i / --ignore` option.

+ PS Store rehashes old URLs which are used as deal IDs in the script, which means that old results from an inactive deal could be shown.
+It is advised to remove old data from the database using the `flush` command if a deal is no longer active to avoid inconsistencies.

+ Not all titles have a platform specified in their tags.
+Such cases are noted under the platform column as "PS".

    ### What's in thoughts but not in the works:
-   - a GUI version
-   - separation by platform (PS4 and PS5).
-Not useful as of now, as PS5 titles are currently at the minimum
-      - written but not implemented due to the reason above
+   - adding OpenCritic to the HTML version of the output (needs OC's agreement)